bobby-home/doc.bobby-home.com/src/guide/setup/deploy.md

 4) To through the setup flow: `http://<raspberrypi_ip>:8000/setup` *(for the first deploy)*.

 ## Smart camera
-On your machine, go to `raspberrypi_central/smart-camera`.
+On your machine, go to `smart-camera`.
 1) Define your env variables by creating a `.env` file.
 Take variables from `.env.example` and change your mosquitto credentials.
 2) Deploy it: `bash deploy.sh <user>@<host_name> /home/pi/camera`